 Restaurant work can pay well for an entry-level job, and the experience can have lifelong value.
-However, newbies usually have to work their way up, bussing tables or hosting before becoming a server, and it can be hard to convince a restaurant to train a short-term employee.
+Newbies usually have to work their way up, though, busing tables or hosting before becoming a server, and it can be hard to convince a restaurant to train a short-term employee.
 Restaurants in summer resort areas are the best bet for finding a position.

 Catering is similar to working in a restaurant, but there's no competition among servers and no pressure to upsell the guests.
 The schedule can be flexible, as well.
-The hourly wage is generally higher than what you'd receive at a restaurant, but there aren't as many tips and the work may not be as steady.
+The hourly wage is generally higher than what restaurants pay, but there aren't as many tips and the work may not be as steady.

 One of the classic teen jobs, babysitting is in high demand over the summer with children out of school and parents in need of a helping hand.
 This job can continue into the school year, whenever parents plan a night out.
 Teens should aim to establish good relationships with a few families early on and expand through word-of-mouth recommendations.